Damocles2/Haiku/README.md

 # Getting Started
 To get started with Haiku, follow these simple steps:

-Download the Python Script: Clone or download the Haiku Python script from the GitHub repository.
+Download the Python Script: Clone or download the script and icon from the GitHub repository.

-Install Dependencies: Haiku has very few dependencies, making it easy to set up.
-Ensure you have Python installed on your system.
+Install Dependencies: Ensure you have Python and pip installed on your system.
+Make sure to do pip install customtkinter, pytorch, transformers

 Run the Script: Execute the Python script on your local machine to launch Haiku.
+On the first launch, it will download the model before starting the interface.
+If it complains about something being unavailable, simply install it with pip and retry.

-Start Chatting: Once Haiku is running, you can start chatting with the conversational chatbot.
+Start Chatting: Once Haiku is running, you are free to start using it, regardless of wheter you have an internet connection or not
-Usage
-Haiku is designed for ease of use.
-Simply launch the application, and you're ready to start chatting.
-Use the keyboard shortcuts provided to navigate the interface efficiently.
-Haiku is capable of engaging in various conversations, from casual chats to more profound discussions.

 # Contributing
-Haiku adheres to the KISS principle and welcomes contributions from the community.
+Although i intend to keep Haiku relatively simple, i welcome contributions from the community.
 If you have ideas for improving the app, feel free to submit pull requests or open issues on the GitHub repository.

 # License
 Haiku is licensed under the GNU General Public License v3.0.
 You are free to use, modify, and distribute the software as per the terms of the license.

 # Contact
-For any inquiries or feedback regarding Haiku, please contact author@example.com.
+For any inquiries or feedback regarding Haiku, please contact u/mentaldegeneration

-Thank you for choosing Haiku!
-We hope you enjoy your conversational experience with our minimalist chatbot app.